srfoster65/arg_init/readme.md

 ```

-### Recommended Useage
+### Recommendation

 To avoid namespace clashes with environment variables, it is recommneded to always supply an env_prefix argument when initialising ArgInit.
-ArgInit assumes all environment variables have this prefix e.g. with an env_prefix of "myapp" arg1 would map to the envronment variable "MYAPP_ARG1".
+ArgInit expects all environment variables to have this prefix e.g. with an env_prefix of "myapp" arg1 would map to the envronment variable "MYAPP_ARG1".

 ```python
 from arg_init import ArgInit